 Opportunity at National Oceanic & Atmospheric Administration (NOAA)

-Remote Sensing and Quantification of Subtidal Coastal and Marine Habitats Using Unoccupied Autonomous Systems
+Remote Sensing Photogrammetry of Coastal and Marine Habitats Using Unoccupied Autonomous Systems

 National Ocean Service, Center for Coastal Fisheries and Habitat Research

 |Taylor, James Christopher

 Our program conducts research and syntheses to develop decision support tools, geospatial models, and data products to inform coastal ecosystem management.
 We use a suite of field sampling and remote-sensing tools, advanced underwater remote sensing and hydroacoustics technologies, underwater optics, autonomous underwater vehicles and scuba diving to design ecological assessments and experiments to understand impacts of stressors on coastal marine ecosystems.
 The primary focus for this opportunity will develop remote imaging techniques such as photogrammetry and structure-from-motion using airborne and underwater optics to develop high-resolution digital models for use in ecological research and modeling for the assessment of coral reef ecosystems and restoration.